 Error Message: Trouble Finding Cookie / Remove Cookie.
 However, there is no cookie present on the platform.
 (Eddie)

 Error Message: Remove Cookie/Cookie was left in the printer after power up.
-However, there is no cookie present on the platform.
+However, there is no cookie/custom tray present on the platform.
 (Eddie)

 If you receive this error after powering up Eddie, follow the steps below